 Importance of Natural Resources to the Canadian Economy

-Resources still matter.
-The resource sector is not just energy but includes forestry, mining and agriculture.
-Canadian economic development began with exports of fish and fur and lumber, and then expanded into agricultural settlement culminating with urbanization, manufacturing and services.
-If you think of the economy as a tree then the resource sector is the trunk supporting the branches and leafy foliage of value added and service-sector activities.
+Natural resources still matter.
+The resource sector is not just energy but includes forestry, mining, and agriculture.
+Canadian economic development began with exports of fish and fur and lumber, and then expanded into agricultural settlement culminating with urbanization, manufacturing, and services.
+If you think of the economy as a tree then the resource sector is the trunk supporting the branches and leafy foliage of value-added and service-sector activities.

 According to Natural Resources Canada, in 2014 Canada’s natural resources accounted for 1.8 million direct and indirect high-paying jobs, nearly one-fifth of Canada’s nominal GDP, $259 billion worth of Canadian exports and generated $26 billion a year in revenues for governments.
 Natural resource companies generate nearly half of total non-residential capital investment in Canada accounting for a key chunk of capital formation.

-More important, the resource sector is not just about extraction—it’s truly also about resourcefulness and innovation in dealing with the scientific challenges of finding, accessing and transporting natural resources as well as developing environmentally friendly technologies.
-Think of the modern mining where computers and Geographic Information Systems are crucial to prospecting or modern forestry where microchips drive sawmill equipment.
+More importantly, the resource sector is not just about extraction—it’s truly also about resourcefulness and innovation in dealing with the scientific challenges of finding, accessing, and transporting natural resources as well as developing environmentally friendly technologies.
+Think of modern mining where computers and Geographic Information Systems are crucial to prospecting or modern forestry where microchips drive sawmill equipment.
 And of course, the oilsands represent an innovative application of engineering technology to the resource development process.

 Canada’s Top 10 Natural Resources